 - 15.1 The Admissions Review Panel makes decisions regarding admission of students in cases of a complex nature and where coordination of admission and support processes are required. - 15.2 The Admissions Review Panel will also hear cases of a complex nature where students have been admitted and are on-course and where decisions are required relating to continuation or progression which cannot be dealt with by any other committee. - 15.3 An Admissions Review Panel could be convened for a number of reasons.
-Please see below for a non-exhaustive list: - Concerns raised through the application process, either through information provided from other education providers, previous programme areas within the College or behaviours exhibited through the interview events or Welcome/Open and Induction days; - Disclosure of Criminal Convictions through application, enrolment, or on programme, including on the return of a Disclosure and Barring Service (DBS) Check; - Identified Safeguarding concerns;
+Please see below for a non-exhaustive list: - Concerns raised through the application process, either through information provided from other education providers, personal references, previous programme areas within the College or behaviours exhibited through the interview or other pre-enrolment events. - Concerns about the College's ability to meet an applicant's specific needs or implement the level of reasonable adjustments required for them to access a programme. - Disclosure of Criminal Convictions through application, enrolment, or on programme, including on the return of a Disclosure and Barring Service (DBS) Check (see section 6 for more details); - Identified Safeguarding concerns; - An individual's fitness to study through health or mental health grounds. - 15.4 The Panel operates to: - ensure a supportive and fair admissions process for applicants; - provide assistance and support to admissions staff in carrying out their duties; - provide guidance on current issues that may impact on an admissions decision, or on the continuation of a current student. - 15.5 An Admissions Review Panel is required to explore all relevant issues and obtain information from all appropriate sources pertaining to each case to reach a collective agreement on whether a student is accepted onto, or retained at, a course at University Centre Colchester.

-- An individual's fitness to study through health or mental health grounds. - 15.4 The Panel operates to: - ensure the provision of a supportive and fair admissions process for applicants; - offer assistance and support to admissions staff in carrying out their duties; - provide guidance on current issues that may impact on an admissions decision, or on the continuation of a current student. - 15.5 An Admissions Review Panel is required to explore all relevant issues and obtain information from all appropriate sources pertaining to each case to reach a collective agreement on whether a student is accepted onto, or retained at, a course at University Centre Colchester. - 15.6 The Admissions Review Panel meets on an ad hoc basis and a request to initiate a meeting may be made by a member of staff to the Vice Principal: Student Services and Support.
-Notes of the meeting will be kept and the Admissions Review Panel decision will be communicated to the Applicant/Student in writing. - 15.7 A student may appeal against the outcome of the Admissions Review Panel to the Principal and Chief Executive in writing within 10 working days of receiving written notification of the ARP decision.
-The letter must outline the grounds of the appeal.
-The appeal will normally be heard within 10 working days of receipt of the written appeal. - 15.8 The Admissions Review Panel shall comprise: - Principal and Chief Executive (or a nominated member of College Executive); - Head of School from relevant subject area; - Dean of Higher Education or their nominee; - Additional Learning Support, where appropriate; - Additional members will be co-opted where required.
+- 15.6 The College reserves the right to refuse a place to an applicant if the individual is considered to be a risk to others, themselves or if the College is unable to provide a safe or controlled environment for an applicant's specific needs. - 15.7 The Admissions Review Panel meets on an ad hoc basis and a request to initiate a meeting may be made by a member of staff to the Head of UCC Academic Services.
+Notes of the meeting will be kept and the Admissions Review Panel decision will be communicated to the Applicant/Student in writing. - 15.8 A student may appeal against the outcome of the Admissions Review Panel in writing within 10 working days of receiving written notification of the ARP decision.
+The letter/email must outline the grounds of the appeal.
+The appeal will normally be heard within 10 working days of receipt of the written appeal.
+This decision will be final.